OrganiZATOR User's Guide

 As expected, this ubiquity is complemented by an access system in which can be defined who can access each area, and how (what level).
 We can advance here that the process is to define in each zBase a list of users have access to it, and the level assigned to each.
 As stated above, the process of creating new user is only allowed to the System Operator .

-Because they are independent of one another, at any given time, every zone of the application (main, dBase and scheduler) can be connected to the local work area or any other, so that the user can be working simultaneously on 3 different areas.
-In any case, some initial options in the main zone are always executed on the local dBase whatever what work area is connected.
+Because they are independent of one another, at any given time, every zone of the application (main, dBase, Scheduling and Postbox) can be connected to any area, local o remote.
+In any case, some options in the main zone are always executed on the local dBase whatever what area is connected.

 Main options that are always executed using the data contained in the local area: